sasadangelo/html-hero/part-1/lesson-11/README.md

 # Lesson 11

-Improve the format of our document.
+Improve the format of our document adding quotes, justified paragraphs, and text aligned images.
-Add quote, paragraph justified, and images ligned with text.